michuW93/designPatterns/src/Singleton/singleton.md

 # Singleton - has everything already been told?

-We all have heard about Singleton design pattern and we all know that it ensures that we have only one instance with easy access.
-Cool!
+We all have heard about Singleton design pattern which ensures that a class will has only one instance with easy global access.
+We also know that common usages are logging service, properties, global services e.g cache.

-Let's try to implement it, first let's try with the most popular way - private static final field, private constructor and public method to create it.
+Let's try to implement it.
+First let's try with the most popular way - <b>private static final field</b>, <b>private constructor</b> and <b>public method</b> to create singleton.

 ![img.png](ClassicSingleton/img_classicSingletonCode.png)

 Okay, so we finished?
-No.
+No, not yet.
 Let's write test for our classic singleton and run it.

 ![img.png](ClassicSingleton/img_classicSingletonTest.png)

 Cool, seems it works.
-Let's add another test with threads creating singleton instance.
+Let's add another test with threads creating many singleton instances.

 ![img.png](ClassicSingleton/img_classicSingletonMultipleThreadsTestFail.png)